spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-acl-feature.md

 {% info_block warningBox "Verification" %}

-Verify that the following changes have been applied by checking your database:
+Make sure the following changes have been applied to the database:

 | DATABASE ENTITY          | TYPE  | EVENT   |
 |--------------------------|-------|---------|